Heckrexter/Video-School-CMS/README.md

 ```bash
 pip install -r requirements.txt --no-cache
 ```
-    (note: MacOS users need to run `xcode-select --install` before running the above command to install the required packages)
 7. Create an env.py file in both the Source and Setup directories with the following content
 ```python
 host = 'localhost'